 Each of these benchmarks of success is fundamentally about relationships.
-We need public policies, strategic plans, and public conversations that focus on how we get the relationships right.
-And if we need rankings (the topic for another post), we need to find a better way to measure the strength of relationships and their capacity of them to endure across time.
-The quality of the educational experience, and the depth of learning, come from the strength of the relationships.
+We need public policies, strategic plans, and conversations that focus on getting the relationships right.
+If we need rankings (the topic for another post), we need to find a better way to measure relationships’ strength and capacity to endure over time.
+The quality of the educational experience and the depth of learning comes from the strength of the relationships.

-In my time as a college president, I have been struck by a clear disconnect: With a few notable exceptions, the books being written and the public policies being drafted generally fail to address relationships, and they ignore the centrality of mentorship and friendship.
-Yet, ask alumni who are grateful for their college experiences, and that is almost all they talk about.
+As a college president, I have been struck by a clear disconnect: With a few notable exceptions, the books being written and the public policies being drafted generally fail to address relationships, ignoring the centrality of mentorship and friendship.
+Yet, ask alumni who are grateful for their college experiences; that is almost all they talk about.

 More Great Reads: